dm5tt/LoRaHarvesterBox/README.md

 | 3.3 MΩ | 2.2 MΩ | 4.7 MΩ | 10.2 MΩ | ≈ 2.02 V     | ≈ 3.74 V     |

-### Pin Configuration
+### Hardware Verification

 JLCPCB accidentally send me the PCBs of someone else.
-So I'm  waiting for the latest hardware to test v0.0.5.
+So I'm  waiting for the latest hardware arrive to test v0.0.5.

 The older version (v0.0.3) already worked in the most parts but was prone to deep-discharge due to the non-interpretation of the VBAT_OK signal.